All GEO advisors are fully booked for Fall appointments. Please check back in early January to schedule an appointment for Spring semester.

 - YES – Book an appointment with the advisor assigned to your region of interest.
 If you are seriously comparing two or more programs in regions assigned to different advisors, we recommend booking separate appointments with each advisor.

-- NO – For assistance exploring your options based on criteria other than geographic region, please book a general advising appointment with Abigail Grubbs.
+- NO – For assistance exploring your options based on criteria other than geographic region, please book a general advising appointment with Abigail Grubbs or come to drop-in advising with a GEO Peer Advisor.

-- Advising appointments are 30 minutes long and are held in Smith Warehouse.
+Study away advising appointments are 30 minutes long and are held in Smith Warehouse, Bay 6, second floor.

 PREP FOR YOUR APPOINTMENT